Apr 17, 2024

 Multimarket

-Given the poor UX and rigidity of most enterprise dashboards, Lush expected a custom dashboard would be needed for the eCommerce team.
+Given the poor UX and rigidity of most enterprise dashboards, Lush expected a custom dashboard would be needed for the ecommerce team.
 Instead, the marketing and operations teams found within Saleor a commerce-ready, user-friendly, and extensible dashboard out-of-the-box.
 Today, Lush uses a single Saleor dashboard to manage its global commerce operation.

 Past efforts at centralization had led to inflexible monoliths.
 With Saleor, Lush finally had the best of both worlds: The engineering team established a technical foundation that was composable, extensible, and flexible enough to handle multimarket commerce — and the business unit centralized the work of its globally-distributed teams.